enormandeau/lawn_dart/README.md

 # TODO
 - Incorporate more realistic drag equation
+- Parse command line arguments with parameters
+- Use real motor data (stored in `/data/motors`)
 - Calculate gravity as a function of altitude
-- Use real motor data (stored in `/data/motors`)
-- Parse command line arguments with parameters
+- Output data to a .csv file

 # Installing
 To use **Lawn Dart**, you will need to compile it.
 From the `src` folder,